-Now let’s take a look at some facts about Chihuahua puppies that make this little dog breed stand out from the others.
+Considering adopting a chihuahua puppy?
+Here are 12 things about Chihuahua puppies that make this little dog breed stand out from the others.

-In the Complete Chihuahua Encyclopedia, it states that if the Chihuahua pup weighs three ounces at birth, then it will most likely weigh around three pounds by the time it is 18 months old and fully grown.
+In the Complete Chihuahua Encyclopedia, it states that if the chihuahua baby weighs three ounces at birth, then it will most likely weigh around three pounds by the time it is 18 months old and fully grown.

 Having this kind of understanding about their weight early on can also help you identify problems early if your small breed dog is underweight or overweight.